MantieReid/Mta-Data-Project/README.md

 - **AverageNumberOfRiders2023and2024Sep.py** (Located in `Source/Data_scripts/Analysis/`):

-  - Computes the average number of riders per hour for each station in 2023 and 2024.
+  - Shows the average number of riders per hour for each station in 2023 and 2024.

-  - Generates tables:
+  - Creates tables that shows the Average number of riders for each hour for each year.

-    - `Ridership_<year>`: Lists average hourly ridership per station.
+  - `Ridership_<year>`: Lists average hourly ridership per station for the year.

   - Exports results to: `avg_ridership_<year>Made_On_<date>.xlsx` in `Source/Data/reports/`.
 It will be in Two Separate excel files.
+One for 2023 and 2024.

 - **AverageNumberOfRidersForEachDayOfTheWeek.py** (Located in `Source/Data_scripts/Analysis/`):

-  - Determines the average ridership for each day of the week and creates charts comparing different years.
+  - Creates tables and charts that shows the average number of riders for each day of the week.
-  - Generates daily ridership comparison charts.
-  - Generates tables:
   - `2023 Average Ridership` and `2024 Average Ridership`: Lists average ridership for each day of the week.
-  - Charts are included in the exported PowerPoint file format and are not stored in the Excel file.
+  - Tables are exported in Excel format.
+Charts are exported in the powerpoint format.
   - Exports results to: `MTA_Subway_Ridership_Weekday_Stats_average_<date>.xlsx` and `Average Daily Subway Ridership by Day of Week_For_2023_and_2024_<date>.pptx` in `Source/Data/reports/`.

 - **CreateChartsForEachMonthINPowerPoint.py** (Located in `Source/Data_scripts/Charts/In_PowerPoint_Format/`):

-  - Generates PowerPoint presentations with monthly ridership charts for each station.

-  - Creates a Line Chart for each station that shows the average number of riders during the day.
-Shows peak hours and off peak hours, For each month.
-All the slides are put in separate PowerPoint files.
+  - Creates a line chart that shows the average number of riders for each station for each hour.
+Shows peak hours and off peak hours.
+  - Each month is put in a different powerpoint file.

-  - Generates PowerPoint files with charts per station for each month.
+  - Over 400 slides for each powerpoint file.
   - Exports results to: `MTA_Ridership_<month>_<year>.pptx` in `Source/Data/reports/`.

 ## Future Plans